human-centered-exnlp/human-centered-exnlp.github.io/README.md

 # Human-Centered Explainable NLP

 This is the Github repository to support the paper ["Explaining the Road Not Taken"](https://human-centered-exnlp.github.io/), CHI 2021 HCXAI Workshop.
-Please see its accompanying webiste at [Human-Centered Explainable NLP](https://human-centered-exnlp.github.io/).
+Please see the over 200 collected NLP explanation papers at [Human-Centered Explainable NLP](https://human-centered-exnlp.github.io/) webiste.

 ## Contributions
 Having any NLP explanation resource that we missed?
 Cool!
 Please feel free to [email us](huashen218@psu.edu) or open an pull request.